Artix Installation

 Installation

-Connect to the internet, then install the base packages:
+After connecting to the internet, install the base packages:

-basestrap /mnt base runit elogind-runit linux linux-firmware grub networkmanager networkmanager-runit cryptsetup lvm2 lvm2-runit neovim efibootmgr
+basestrap /mnt base runit elogind-runit linux linux-firmware grub networkmanager networkmanager-runit cryptsetup lvm2 lvm2-runit efibootmgr

 Omit efibootmgr if using BIOS instead of UEFI.